 Though admittedly scarce, there are some promising examples of pro-poor, off-grid innovation reaching scale, which give hope for a new service revolution such as the one Africa is experiencing in telecommunication.
 The lack of access to suitable financing for off-grid investments, however, remains a key constraint.
 By demonstrating viable business models, we hope to unleash a cascade of future investments in renewable energy and off-grid solutions.

 The Fund, which launched in January 2016, is financed by Sida, the Swedish International Development Cooperation Agency and implemented by the Renewable Energy and Efficiency Partnership (REEEP) and its partners.
 REEEP is an international non-profit organization that advances markets for clean energy in developing countries to reduce greenhouse gas emissions and build inclusive economic growth.
-Core partner in this project is the Private Finance Advisory Network, PFAN.
-REEEP and PFAN have gathered a team of highly dedicated and experienced professionals to develop and implement the project.
-One of the central features of REEEP’s methodology is the ability to share accumulated knowledge through an established monitoring, evaluation and learning knowledge system.
+REEEP has gathered a team of highly dedicated and experienced professionals to develop and implement the project.
+One of the central features of REEEP’s methodology is the ability to share accumulated knowledge through an established monitoring, evaluation and learning methodology.

 The first financing round of the Fund has closed.
 New financing rounds will be announced on this page and on the BGFZ website in due course.